JavaScript is required

 Course Design and Content

 Both courses, VELP Foundations and VELP Advanced follow the same model.
-There are four learning modules per course, each with carefully calibrated content, teaching, and learning approaches.
+There are four learning modules per course.
+Each module has carefully calibrated content, teaching, and learning approaches.
 The modules include:

 • Educational Leadership